surifirstpin/biplus_documentation/docs/README.md

 Cost-effective

-Bi+ is a best cost effective tool that delivers best agility in application building, customization and maintenance, by attaining customer satisfaction approach delivers unrivalled agility in application building, customization and maintenance, offering a “Total Cost of Ownership” that is unachievable with traditional solutions.
+Bi+ is a best cost effective tool that delivers best agility in application building, customization and maintenance, by attaining customer satisfaction. approach delivers unrivalled agility in application building, customization and maintenance, offering a “Total Cost of Ownership” that is unachievable with traditional solutions.
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTc1MDY3OTgzOV19
+eyJoaXN0b3J5IjpbMjAwMTYxNzI3XX0=
 -->